rileyfullstack/GameCenter/README.md

 # GameCenter

 Welcome, reviewer!
-I hope you fine this project well.
+I hope you're doing well.
-I worked pretty hard on it and I know I did pretty well.
+I worked pretty hard on it and I did pretty well.
-I am not sure what HackerU meant by 'show the technolagies you used during the development', so I wrote both c# and Wpf.
+I am unsure what HackerU meant by "show the technologies you used during the development", so I wrote c# and Wpf.

 Enjoy!